po8rewq/revolugame.com/content/post/color-effect/index.md

 ---
-title: "How to change colors with a smoothly effect"
+title: 'How to change colors with a smoothly effect'
 tags:
   - Haxe
+categories:
-- tutorial
+  - tutorials
 date: 2014-12-13
-aliases: ["/2014/12/13/color-effect.html"]
+aliases: ['/2014/12/13/color-effect.html']
 ---

 For the last Ludum Dare, I wanted to have a nice effect on the background of my puzzle game in order to change the color based on the action on the board.